rsalmond/TIL/thatscool.md

 ## March 2025

+[PeerAuth](https://ksze.github.io/PeerAuth/) provides cryptographic verification of human beings.
+Use google authenticator to confirm that you are who you say you are for other people as opposed to just for software.

 [This music sampling breakdown](https://youtu.be/FpaoCUEhZJM) is one of the coolest things I've ever seen.
 It recreates classic tunes from their constituent parts in a fun hip shaking way!

 ## February 2025